 - If your mattress has a musty or sour odor.
 Again, your mattress is a catch-all for dead skin cells, sweat, bodily fluids, and even mold.
 If your mattress is not smelling its freshest, it’s time to strip those sheets and start cleaning.

 - If your mattress has stains.
 We get it—you aren’t going to deep clean your mattress every time you change the sheets, but how often do you ignore those accumulating stains?
 They may be out of sight when you put on fresh sheets, but they are still there.
-Stop putting it off and take care of those mattress stains once and for all.
+Stop putting it off, and take care of those mattress stains once and for all.

 Once you learn how to clean your mattress and keep it that way, you can enjoy a healthier night’s sleep more often.
 From daily cleaning maintenance to removing stains, we’ve got you covered with the latest mattress cleaning tips.